ahlstromcj/seq66/README.md

             *   Fixed time-signature editing in the event editor, and the B:B:T to pulses calculation.
         *   Enhanced port-mapping to prompt the user about issues and allow for an immediate remap-and-restart.
-Lots of fixes!
+A ton of fixes!
         *   Added 'o' keystroke to seqroll to toggle recording ('r' already used to randomize notes).
         *   Added a "quiet" option to not show startup message prompts.